Plane Breaks Into Three After Skidding Off Istanbul Runway - UrduPoint

 Plane Breaks Into Three After Skidding Off Istanbul Runway

-Officials said that no-one had lost their lives in the spectacular accident, but dozens of people were injured.
+Officials said that no-one had lost their lives in the spectacular accident, but 120 people were injured.

 Live images broadcast on Turkish television showed several people climbing through a large crack in the severed aircraft and escaping onto one of the wings at the rear.

-The Boeing 737 operated by Turkish low-cost carrier Pegasus Airlines had flown into Istanbul's Sabiha Gokcen airport from the Aegean port city of Izmir, NTV televion reported.
+The Boeing 737 operated by Turkish low-cost carrier Pegasus Airlines had flown into Istanbul's Sabiha Gokcen airport from the Aegean port city of Izmir, NTV television reported.

 The plane was apparently buffeted by strong winds and heavy rain lashing Istanbul, Turkey's largest city.